Thapathali Durbar: Under Rana dynasty

-In 1887, Juddhapratap Jung was murdered by the cunning Shumsher Ranas, sons of Dhir Shumsher JBR.
-Taking this opportunity, Chandra Shumsher JBR captured this palace complex and stayed there for 18 years until 1904.
-After Chandra Shumsher's death, his son Singha Shumsher JBR inherited the Thapathali Durbar Complex and named it Singha Mahal.
+In 1887, Juddhapratap Jung was murdered by the Shumsher Ranas.
+Chandra Shumsher JBR captured Thapathali Durbar and occupied it for 18 years until 1904.
+After Chandra Shumsher's death, his son Singha Shumsher JBR inherited and renamed the complex to Singha Mahal.

 Singha Mahal

 After Chandra Shumsher's death, his son Singha Shumsher JBR inherited the Thapathali Durbar Complex and named it Singha Mahal.
 Singha mahal is currently occupied by Nepal Rastra Bank.

-Thapathali Vaidyakhana(Hospital)

-After Jung Bahadur Rana's official visit to London in 1850, he established an Ayurvedic hospital in the Thapathali Durbar Complex for public use.
-This hospital was made free for the public but charged fully to Rana family members and aristocratic family members.

-Vaidyakhana was closed after the 1886 Army Mutiny in Nepal.
-Later this property was acquired by Dev Shumsher JBR.
-After overthrowing Dev Shumsher JBR from prime ministership along with all his properties this vaidyakhana was also inherited by his sons.

 Kal mochan temple

 Kalmochan temple, dedicated to the Hindu god Lord Vishnu the preserver, was a part of the Durbar complex.
 It was built around the mid-19th century outside the walls.
 It was built in the Moghul Kathmandu-Gothic architecture style and has Mughal art and Nepali art.
 It is also known as Janga Hiranya Hemnarayan mandir.
 It is located at kalmochan ghat in Thapathali.
 It was built by Rana prime minister Jung Bahadur Rana.
 He named it after his two wives Hiranya Garbha and Hem, whereas Narayan means god Bishnu.
 He built this temple to attain inner peace (mochan) as he was involved in many murders.
 It is believed that Jung Bahadur Rana had buried the dead bodies of people who died in Kot (Arsenal) Parva (massacre) under this temple.

 The April 2015 earthquake of Nepal reduced this temple to rubble.
 The temple was not in good shape for quite some time.
 The visual scars were evident in this structure, a large shear crack on the eastern wall and along edges of the roof after 2011 Sikkim earthquake of India.
 The entire Kalmochan Ghat is in a dilapidated situation after the last quake.